raymon-roos/project-euler/03-largest-prime-factor/exercise.md

 is a bust.
 I'm calculating all the prime numbers that can fit into given number n, and then finding which of those primes are factors of n, and finally finding the largest of those factors.
 This works for small numbers, but not for n ≈ 10^13.

+### Take 2

+After looking online I found out it makes more sense to first find all the factors of given number n, and then finding the largest prime number among those.
+As extra optimizations I'm only looking for factors up to the square root, going from high to low.
+However, without calculating all the prime numbers in sequence, I can no longer use a prime sieve.
+So testing for primality is more expensive this way.
+But by only considering factors of n up to the square root of n, the search space for primes has become a lot smaller.

+I absolutely love how Rust's language features let me express this so succinctly.
+Ranges and method chains turn the whole thing into basically two lines of code.